 The staging for colorectal cancer is as follows:

-The likelihood of cure for stage I cancer is over 90%, emphasizing the importance of early detection of the cancer.
+The likelihood of cure for stage I cancer is over 90%, emphasising the importance of early detection of cancer.

-Stage II – cancer exhibiting greater growth and extension of tumour through the wall of the colon or rectum into adjacent structures.
+Cancer exhibiting greater growth and extension of tumour through the wall of the colon or rectum into adjacent structures.

 Cancer involving the spread of cancer to local lymph nodes (metastasis).